Early Signs of Dementia: What Caregivers Need to Know

 The Evaluation Process

-The evaluation process for dementia typically includes a number of different components, including:
+Steps to check for dementia usually includes a number of different things, including:

 Preparing for the Evaluation